-It might not come as a surprise for many of you that adding additional products to a single Shopify subscription will increase the average order value (AOV) for the merchant at the checkout and from a shopper’s perspective, bundling several best-selling products together is likely to increase customer satisfaction.
+It might not come as a surprise for many of you, but adding additional products to a single Shopify subscription will increase the average order value (AOV) and recurring revenue for the merchant and from a shopper’s perspective, bundling several best-selling products together is likely to increase customer satisfaction.

 How so?
-Well, shoppers will be able to receive exactly what they require, with a Shopify subscription box that is tailored to their preferences.
+Well, shoppers will be able to receive exactly what they require from a subscription business, via a Shopify subscription box that's tailored to their preferences.